-If you’re dependent on customer satisfaction for success—and most of us are—then you’ll want to know that your efforts to that end are effective.
-Here’s your cheat sheet with three key steps to pleasing your number one stakeholder: the customer.
+If you’re dependent on customer satisfaction for success—and any business is—then you’ll want to know that your efforts to provide great customer experiences are effective.
+Here’s your cheat sheet with three key steps to pleasing your #1 stakeholder: your customers.

 Pick up a copy of Noah Fleming’s Loyalty Loop: The Science Behind Creating Great Experiences and Lasting Impressions and you’ll get intimately acquainted with that loyalty loop, a proven cycle that savvy business leaders aim to achieve:

 This stage encompasses the period of prompt and adequate marketing that happens post-purchase.
-According to the principles of the loop: “no customer should go more than 90 days without at least a 15-minute phone call,” plus “the top 10% of customers shouldn’t go more than 45 days without some sort of follow up.”* It’s a swift and surefire way to keep the loyalty cycle going, in a way that benefits both customers and corporate leadership.
+According to the principles of the loop: “no customer should go more than 90 days without at least a 15-minute phone call,” plus “the top 10% of customers shouldn’t go more than 45 days without some sort of follow up.”*

-If the product is sold well, and you can deliver on a quality product and experience, it should be fairly easy to bring the customer back for more.
+If the product is sold well, and you can deliver on a quality product and experience, it should be fairly easy to achieve customer satisfaction and bring them back for more.

-Once your customers move into the loyalty loop and you receive your survey results in a discernable form, it’s time to adjust and remeasure for maximum impact.
+Once your customers move into the loyalty loop and you receive your survey results in an easy-to-interpret form, it’s time to adjust and remeasure for maximum impact.
 Were sales representatives consistently too pushy?
 Retrain for more subtle social influence.
 Were lines too long?
 Streamline checkout staffing.
 Were marketing messages too vague or confusing?
 Dial in your messaging.

 Remeasurement can come once again in the forms of surveys, or even audits, as you confirm that the new strategies you put in place are being executed consistently.

-Bring these strategies to the table this fiscal year: follow Fleming’s loyalty loop carefully as it plays out in your organization, always check in with your customer, and then adjust accordingly and remeasure.
+Bring these strategies to the table this fiscal year: follow Fleming’s loyalty loop carefully as it plays out in your organization, always check in with your customer and then adjust accordingly and remeasure.
 These three transforming strategies will produce big returns for today and for the future of your corporation.
 Shoppers’ View can help make this all a little easier.
 Learn how we can help your business achieve and define your best by booking a free 1-on-1 consultation today.

 *From Noah Fleming’s Customer Loyalty Loop, as paraphrased on readitfor.me